neuro-inc/mlops-demo-oss-dogs/AWS-S3.md

   neuro-flow run extend_data --param extend_dataset_by 15
   ```

 - Run [Label Studio](https://labelstud.io/) in a browser in order to process the images for training.
+Label Studio
-Label Studio closes automatically when all images are marked and commits a new dataset version.
+  closes automatically when all images are marked and stores markup result in the same S3 bucket.

   ```shell
   neuro-flow run label_studio